Widebandgap/widebandgap.github.io/content/event/event3/index.md

 ---
 title: GaN power devices: plenty of room at the bottom and the top

-location: Workshop: Revolutionizing Electronics with GaN: Opportunities and Challenges, 2025 Symposium on VLSI Technology and Circuits
+location: 2025 Symposium on VLSI Technology and Circuits
 address:
   #street: ''
   #city: ''